 - Crêperie Chez Jeanne, you can enjoy traditional Norman pancakes in a warm setting!

-If you have a car and wish to visit the surrounding area, the town of Bayeux, located 40 minutes away by car, also has a very good selection of restaurants.
-Find our selection of the best restaurants where to eat in Bayeux.
+If you have a car and would like to visit the surrounding area, the town of Bayeux, a 40-minute drive away, also has a very good choice of restaurants.
+See our selection of the best restaurants in Bayeux.

 Option 1: Bayeux

-The most practical option, in our opinion, is to base yourself in the city of Bayeux.
+The most practical option, in our opinion, is to base ourselves in the town of Bayeux.
+We recommend..:

 In the countryside around the D-Day beaches, you will find beautiful buildings with a lot of charm: farms, manors…